Dairyland Dancers (Madison, WI)

 Schedule

-• Four nights of dancing, Thursday, Friday, Saturday, and Sunday, in up to three separate rooms.
+Four nights of dancing, Thursday, Friday, Saturday, and Sunday, in up to three separate rooms – one for general CW dancing, one dedicated to line dancing, and one dedicated to West Coast Swing!

-• Premium (small-group) workshops in a fifth workshop room.
+Premium (small-group) workshops in a fifth workshop room (separate fee).

-• IAGLCWDC delegate's meeting Friday afternoon and general membership social Saturday afternoon.
+IAGLCWDC delegate's meeting Friday afternoon and general membership town hall Saturday afternoon.

-• VIP welcome reception, women's/trans/nonbinary social, and after-hours parties (tentative).
+VIP welcome reception, women's/trans/nonbinary social, and after-hours parties.

-• Screening of the documentary: Last Dance at the Sundance Stompede.
-There will be a separate fee for this.
+Screening of the documentary: Last Dance at the Sundance Stompede Saturday late afternoon (separate fee).

 Workshops